LowkeyCoyote/audiophile/README.md

 ## Context

 The objective was to integrate the Audiophile e-commerce site.
 To achieve this objective, I had at my disposal the Figma model of the site.
+Copy of an e-commerce site including a shopping cart system and an order form.
-I used Redux toolkit for cart management.
+I used Redux toolkit for cart management, Tailwind for styling and Typescript as programming language.

 ## Main technologies and packages